msanzarnal/carex_occurrence_dataset/README.md

 - R scripts to download the complete dataset from Zenodo automatically (see `scripts/download_dataset.R`)
 - `changelog.md`: Readable record of all relevant changes across versions.
 - `VERSIONS.md`: Links and summaries for all dataset versions published in Zenodo.
-- `shiny_app/`: Shiny app for visualization and download of occurrence records.

 ## How to contribute
 To propose changes to the dataset or structure, please: